Yonas650/Image-classification-VGG16/README.md

 2. Training the Model:

-Run python model/train.py to start the training process.
+Run python train.py to start the training process.
-Model checkpoints and logs will be saved in trained_models/.
+Model checkpoints and logs will be saved in trained.pt

-3. Evaluating the Model:

-Evaluate the trained model using python model/evaluate.py.

-4. Running Predictions:
+3. Running Predictions:

-Use python model/predict.py to run predictions on new images.
+Use python test.py to run predictions on new images.

 ## Results and Discussion
 Train Accuracy= 100%,